Brian Blade: Career

 In 1992 Blade settled in New York and quickly cultivated a reputation as a 'first-call' drummer, including sideman work for Kenny Garrett, Mark Turner, and Joshua Redman.
 In 1997, Blade formed The Fellowship Band with pianist Jon Cowherd, bassist Chris Thomas, saxophonists Myron Walden and Melvin Butler, guitarist Jeff Parker, and pedal steel guitarist Dave Easley.
 The band released its debut album in 1998, Brian Blade Fellowship, and emerged as an innovative proponent of new jazz throughout subsequent decades.

 Reviewing the ensemble's 2014 Landmarks album, John Kelman wrote:

 As the Fellowship Band has grown, it has moved away from overt traditional references, even though they're an undercurrent throughout.
 Instead, as it explores milestones both inner and outer, Landmarks further speaks with the singular voice that the Fellowship Band has built upon since inception.
 Blending folkloric references, hints of church and spiritual concerns, jazz modality and countrified touchstones, Landmarks is the perfect name for Brian Blade & The Fellowship Band's fourth album; beyond its meaning to the group, it truly is yet another landmark recording in the core quintet's evolutionary travels.
 It may have come after a long gap in time, but that only makes it a wait all the more worthwhile.

 While continuing his work with the Fellowship Band, Blade emerged as an ongoing member of Wayne Shorter's quartet, working with Shorter from 2000 until his death.
 Shorter's quartet, also featuring Danilo Pérez and John Patitucci, became widely revered by jazz critics for their "near-telepathic" musical symbiosis.
 Blade's creative contribution to Shorter's quartet was frequently considered a key component of the group's creativity.
 In addition to his collaborations with Wayne Shorter, Blade has remained an in-demand drummer for the likes of Joshua Redman, Brad Mehldau, Christian McBride, Chick Corea, Wolfgang Muthspiel, Joni Mitchell, Ellis Marsalis Jr., Billy Childs, Herbie Hancock, Norah Jones, among many others.

-During his career Blade has often performed outside his usual musical idiom, recording with the likes of Marianne Faithfull, Emmylou Harris, Bob Dylan, and Daniel Lanois.
+During his career Blade has often performed with artists in a range of musical styles, including Marianne Faithfull, Emmylou Harris, Bob Dylan, and Daniel Lanois.
 In 2009, Blade released Mama Rosa, his first album as a singer-songwriter, with songs dedicated to his grandmother and family.
 The live band includes Steven Nistor on drums.

 On April 30, 2016, Blade played at the White House in Washington, D.C., as part of the International Jazz Day Global Concert.